naninovel/docs/docs/guide/samples.md

 ﻿# Samples

-A collection of example projects are provided to help you get started with common development scenarios.
+A collection of example projects is provided to help you get started with common development scenarios.
 Read on for instructions to access the samples and brief descriptions of each.

 ## Accessing Samples

 The samples are hosted under the [engine's monorepo](https://github.com/naninovel/engine/tree/stable/unity/samples).
 To access the repository, [register your Naninovel license](https://naninovel.com/register) and follow the dashboard instructions to assign a GitHub user.
 Once you have access, either [clone](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository) or [download](https://github.com/naninovel/engine/archive/refs/heads/stable.zip) the repository.

 Unzip the downloaded repository and open `unity/samples` directory with the Unity editor.
 Notice Naninovel is referenced as a local package in the package manager.
 The source of the local package leads to `unity/client`, which contains the source code of the Unity extension.
-Other 3rd-party packages used in the samples are embedded to the project for convenience.
+Other third-party packages used in the samples are embedded in the project for convenience.

 ![](https://i.gyazo.com/aa784d89f6a55576b745824c2f6fd537.png)

 Once in Unity editor, open `Assets/Scenes/Main.unity` scene and enter play mode.
 You'll see the title screen of our [demo project](https://naninovel.com/demo).
-You can either start the demo or click "SAMPLES" button to navigate the available samples, which are outlined below.
+You can either start the demo or click the "SAMPLES" button to navigate the available samples, which are outlined below.

 ![](https://i.gyazo.com/f7304c828ff616f2d9a979d2452413a4.png)